 I’m reminded of an anecdote back in the days when most London councils had funding for Black, or as some of us now call it, African History Month.
 Then almost everybody was Black.
 But when it came to Black on Black crime, everybody understood that referred only to Africans.
 Hence, bearing in mind that Black is generally understood to refer to Africans, we advocate the use of AAME (African, Asian and Minority Ethnic).

 Thus far, I’m only aware of Tees Valley Labour AAME Forum, having embraced this term.
 Though I’m certain that it won’t be long before AAME gains wider currency, especially as questions are being asked about the BAME term.

-With the help of African-led organisations such as IDPAD (International Decade for People of African Descent) Coalition UK, and progressive mainstream allies, we hope can get political parties such as Labour, and union, to introduce terms such as Affriphobia and AAME into their race and racism discourse.
+With the help of African-led organisations such as IDPAD (International Decade for People of African Descent) Coalition UK, and progressive mainstream allies, we hope can get political parties such as Labour, and unions, to introduce terms such as Afriphobia and AAME into their race and racism discourse.

 Language, or terms, have a power dimension.
 If you are not mentioned or seen, then you are not on the radar of the power brokers when it comes to allocating society’s resources.
 That means you can be easily marginalised.
 Just cast your mind to how some protected characteristics punch above their weight with regards to the disproportionate level of financial, political or media support they receive.

 Also, in this age of branding and social media, visual signifiers are of utmost importance.
 You only have to see the rainbow colours, and you know it’s likely to speak to an LGBTQ+ issue.